 My inspiration comes from all around me.
-I have made interpretations of my favourite characters from books, myth and film.
+I have through needle felting made interpretations of my favourite characters from books, myth and film.
 My pieces hopefully make people connect through memories and experiences shared.
 I love being lost and wandering in the world of imagination and magic and work to express this in the pieces that I design and make.

-This year, with my new location, I am allowing my work to follow natural patterns that I see around me, with a twist of course.
+More recently, with my new location, I am allowing my work to follow natural patterns that I see around me, with a twist of course.
 I love the ocean and living here I can draw upon the many different emotions and colours of water and follow the stories of those that live besides, on and underneath her.
 The pieces that I make are slowly reflecting this change in location.

 I love to work on private commissions and can be contacted to make anything that you can imagine.
 If you want to chat with me regarding a project, please feel free to contact me and we can discuss what you would like to see brought to life.

 I love the concept of an imaginarium as it is simply a place where the imagination lives and is allowed the freedom to express itself.
 I hope to make this live through my felting work.